Why We're Obsessed with All the Instant Vortex Air Fryers

-We've tested more than a few air fryers in the Food Network test kitchen and have whipped up enough Instant Pot recipes to consider ourselves experts in both departments.
-So when we heard Instant Brands came out with an air fryer, we simply had to get our hands on one.
-And we're so glad we did.
-If you glean nothing else from this story, the verdict is this: It's a darn good air fryer — and, frankly, it's our new favorite.
+We've tested more than a few air fryers in the Food Network test kitchen and have whipped up enough air fryer recipes to consider ourselves experts when it comes to choosing a good one.
+When Instant Brands released its first Instant Vortex air fryer, we we tested it and immediately fell in love.
+Since then, the brand has released numerous other air fryer models icluding an air fryer toaster oven combo.
+If you glean nothing else from this story, the verdict is this: The Instant Vortex (both the classic and Plus model) is a darn good air fryer — and, frankly, it's our favorite.
 Anyone in the market for an egg-shaped fryer should buy this one.
 Here's why.

 The first thing we noticed was the serious cooking power.
 The Instant Vortex 6-Quart 4-in-1 Air Fryer got food crispier than most of the other air fryers we've tried.
 Batches of store-bought and homemade fries cooked evenly, quickly and got super crunchy without much hassle.
 With this power does come some noise.
 But while this air fryer does make a noticible whirring sound when turned on, it's not louder than a microwave.